 1) Tech-wise: we developed our code, applied it in the real market, with real energy data from real energy consumers.
 We proved its scalability (8k users at the moment – all consumers of GoiEner have been integrated and recording their energy consumption on our blockchain database.
 Our demo is available through our website, while the demo blockchain explorer is also live, showing the architecture of Pylon Network

 2) Engagement with consumers: we had the chance to work closely with active energy citizens.
-Through that interaction we had the chance to engage with them, understand their needs and establish a very valuable feedback loop for the design process of our products and services.
+Through that interaction, we had the opportunity to engage with them, understand their needs, and establish a very valuable feedback loop for the design process of our products and services.
 At the same time, we were able to amplify our message and vision for our energy future, reaching the growing part of the Spanish and EU population that are joining energy cooperatives or investing in energy generation assets at a community level.

 3) Identify and validate: the short-term commercial viability of our service and the value that Pylon Network can offer to the energy sector, RIGHT NOW – not in 5 years FROM NOW.

-Carrying these very valuable lessons in our luggage, we are now moving towards the commercialization stage and all our energy is focused into that.
-This means that during the next months we will see Pylon Network reaching out to more businesses, stepping up the marketing efforts for reaching more potential users and increasing the engagement with our community.
+Carrying these very valuable lessons in our luggage, we are now moving towards the commercialization stage, and all our energy is focused on that.
+This means that during the next months, we will see Pylon Network reaching out to more businesses, stepping up the marketing efforts for reaching more potential users and increasing the engagement with our community.
 Our soon-to-be-released roadmap will reflect this outlook, broken down in the targets we are setting for 2019.

-With many companies closing because of the current negative market situation, how does Pylon Network plan to make it through?
+With many companies closing because of the current adverse market situation, how does Pylon Network plan to make it through?

 From the moment we decided to run an ICO, we only focused on the implementation of the technology in the real market and on creating value for the energy sector.
 We consciously decided to stay away from all the hype and “to the moon” rhetoric, and focus on expanding our work to something that could potentially be a game-changer (but still had many challenges to overcome).
-From a retrospective, the fact that we raised the minimum amount of money needed to demonstrate our technology helped us into staying down to Earth and not get carried away in the crypto-freziness.
+From a retrospective, the fact that we raised the minimum amount of money needed to demonstrate our technology helped us to stay down to Earth and not get carried away in the crypto-frenziness.

 This decision paid off – because we gained valuable time into validating the market and hearing the needs of various stakeholders that we interacted – at an international level.

-Almost a year after (today), we are about to enter the commercialization stage of the project, knowing what is the first service we will offer (i.e. having validated the value for a specific group of energy stakeholders).
+Almost a year after (today), we are about to enter the commercialization stage of the project, knowing what is the first service we will offer (i.e., having validated the value for a specific group of energy stakeholders).
 This might sound like common logic, but unfortunately, this is something that blockchain projects have been stigmatized by: the business maturity of many projects has created the image that blockchain is a technology trying hard to find an applicable solution (rather than the other way around) – and this is not true.
-However, you need to spend time to demonstrate it, explain the technology and educate people about the true possibilities and also, the true challenges of implementing it in any sector.
-And when we are talking about one of the most risk-adverse and conservative sectors in our economies, then the difficulty of such efforts multiply.
+However, you need to spend time to demonstrate it, explain the technology, and educate people about the true possibilities and also, the real challenges of implementing it in any sector.
+And when we are talking about one of the most risk-averse and conservative areas in our economies, then the difficulty of such efforts multiply.

-So, what I am trying to say is that we are very satisfied with the focus and the work we have put together in regards to technology development, but also to market validation.
-This is what allowed to be at a point where we have developed and demonstrated the relevance of our technology for the energy sector, the capabilities of our technology (being more advanced on that respect, compared to other projects that raised tens of millions of dollars through their ICOs) and what allowed us to not only depend on the performance of the crypto market for ensuring the financial sustainability of the project.
+So, what I am trying to say is that we are delighted with the focus and the work we have put together in regards to technology development, but also to market validation.
+This is what allowed us to be at a point where we have developed and demonstrated the relevance of our technology for the energy sector.
+The capabilities of our technology (being more advanced on that respect, compared to other projects that raised tens of millions of dollars through their ICOs) and what allowed us to not only depend on the performance of the crypto market for ensuring the financial sustainability of the project.

 What Geographical areas does Pylon Network operate in?
-Where are the areas you want to expand to?
+Where are the areas you want to expand?

 At the same time, as in so many energy markets at the moment, we see a strong trend of energy community movement in the UK.
 And the way we see it, this movement will not be affected by any populist agenda or anyone who is trying to devalue scientific evidence – on the contrary, it might accelerate it.

-So, in few words: since we are based in Spain and we are demonstrating our technology with Spanish and EU stakeholders, EU is a “smarter” and more accessible market for us – especially for its initial, implementation stage.
-However, we always keep in mind that we are dealing with a global problem – it’s hard to forget! – and we are always keeping our eyes and ears open for markets that offer a favourable operational environment and regulatory landscape.
+So, in few words: since we are based in Spain and we are demonstrating our technology with Spanish and EU stakeholders, the EU is a “smarter” and more accessible market for us – especially for its initial implementation stage.
+However, we always keep in mind that we are dealing with a global problem – it’s hard to forget! – and we are always keeping our eyes and ears open for markets that offer a favorable operational environment and regulatory landscape.

-I read that you were originally planning to have 2 token model, what was it that made you change it?
+I read that you were initially planning to have a two-token model.
+What was it that made you change it?